-• Inform Line Manager or Head of School/CEO
+Inform Line Manager or Head Teacher/CEO

 In many cases, raising concerns with the immediate line manager is the most appropriate route for an employee.
-The line manager should inform the Head of School/CEO of the disclosure and an appropriate course of action will be agreed.
-If this is not a suitable option (for example because the issue may implicate the manager or if the concern has been raised but remains unaddressed) the concern should be raised directly with the Head of School/CEO.
+The line manager should inform the Head Teacher/CEO of the disclosure and an appropriate course of action will be agreed.
+If this is not a suitable option (for example because the issue may implicate the manager or if the concern has been raised but remains unaddressed) the concern should be raised directly with the Head Teacher/CEO.

-• Chair of Governors/Chair of Trust
+Chair of Governors/Chair of Trust

-If an employee's concern is about the Head of School/CEO, this should be raised with the Chair of Governors/Chair of Trust via the clerk at clerk@earley-st-peters.wokingham.sch.uk.
+If an employee's concern is about the Head Teacher/CEO, this should be raised with the Chair of Governors/Chair of Trust via the clerk at clerk@earley-st-peters.wokingham.sch.uk